sumanyurosha/spoj-first30/README.md

   5. I Solved problem ACODE and found it really very interesting one.
 A very famous saying in Dynamic Programming is, "If you don't remember the past, you are condemned to repeat it".
 This statement justifies DP very well.
 DP is all about breaking a problem into sub problems and finding the overlapping solutions for it.
 Happy to solve it, now will look forward to more such problems.

   6. I solved JULKA and I am very very happy after solving it.
 I always knew the approach to solve it but was stucking in the implementation part.
 And finally I have done it!!!
 This problem helped me in learning how to pass an array to a function and how to return an array from a function.
 Because of this mistake my earlier attempts had failed.
 Just like the problem FCTRL, I used the most basic approach for solving mathematical addition, sbtraction and division but for very very big numbers(upto 10^10000).

+  7. Finally, I solved PALIN today and I am very very happy after getting AC for it.
+It took me two days(2 hrs each day) to implement this problem.
+I got the concept very early but this was more of an Implementation problem so I had to deal with all the corner cases, which took a little more time to handle.
+But finally, yes it always feels good to do something you have always thought of.
+One more down and many more to go.
+BOOM!!
+(PS: Hard work pays off :P)